zalyoung/gitlab-handbook/content/job-families/product/product-designer.md

 Everything in the Product Designer role, plus:

-- **Product knowledge:** Deeply understand the technology and features of your [group][product-hierarchy] and proactively learn about other groups.
+- **Product knowledge:** Deeply understand the technology and features of your [group](/handbook/product/categories/#hierarchy) and proactively learn about other groups.
 - **Research:** Identify [solution validation](http://about.gitlab.com/handbook/product-development-flow/#validation-phase-4-solution-validation) opportunities.
 Conduct research and incorporate insights into design decisions to fulfill user and business needs.
 - **Deliverables:** Create deliverables for your group (for example: JTBD, UX Scorecards, competitive evaluations, low fidelity wireframes, high fidelity mockups, prototypes, journey maps, storyboards, design vision, and so on) that help define the vision and execution of solving real user problems through the user experience.
 - **Communication:** Communicate UX activities with a strong point of view that highlights iteration and collaboration for user outcomes.
 - **Usability:** Proactively identify both small and large usability issues within your group, and help influence your product manager to prioritize them.
 - **Iteration:** Lead and coach iteration of design work within the [validation track](http://about.gitlab.com/handbook/product-development-flow/#validation-track) for your group.
-- **Design system:** Actively contribute to the [Pajamas Design System][pajamas], help determine whether components are single-use or multi-use, and provide recommendations to other designers regarding new component requests.
+- **Design system:** Actively contribute to the [Pajamas Design System](https://design.gitlab.com), help determine whether components are single-use or multi-use, and provide recommendations to other designers regarding new component requests.
 - **UI copy:** Collaborate early and often with a technical writer on microcopy to ensure user experiences are efficient.
 Help improve docs and incorporate documentation within the UI as needed to assist users in moving through their workflows.
 - **Design reviews:** Participate in [Design Reviews](http://about.gitlab.com/handbook/product/ux/product-designer/#design-reviews), and model best practices for giving and receiving feedback.
-- **Deferred UX:** Minimize [deferred UX][deferred-ux] in your group with [MVCs](/handbook/product/product-principles/#the-minimal-viable-change-mvc), and help identify, prioritize, and fix when it occurs.
+- **Deferred UX:** Minimize [deferred UX](/handbook/product/ux/performance-indicators/#deferred-ux) in your group with [MVCs](/handbook/product/product-principles/#the-minimal-viable-change-mvc), and help identify, prioritize, and fix when it occurs.
 - **Public presence:** Help promote GitLab publicly by writing blog articles, giving talks, publishing videos to GitLab Unfiltered, or responding on social media, where appropriate.
 - **Cross-stage collaboration:** Support your product design manager and product manager in identifying dependencies between groups and stages and advocating for cross-stage collaboration when needed.